GravityPDF/gravity-pdf/.github/README.md

 To lint your JS code use `yarn lint:js`, and to try automatically fix it use `yarn lint:js:fix`.

-To lint your PHP code, use `composer lint`, and to try automatically fix it use `composer format`.
+To lint your PHP code, use `composer lint`, and to try automatically fix it use `composer lint:fix`.

 ## Automated Tests